Moin-27/Zomato-Delivery-Analytics/README.md

 * Order type distribution
 * City distribution analysis

-The goal of this project is to practice:
+The goal of this project is to explore:

 * Data Analysis
 * Data Visualization